56 °F / 14 °C

-Syros was the only Greek island with entirely Roman Catholic population during the Middle Ages, result of conversions by the Franks who took over the isle in 1207.
-This gave it the support of the West (especially the French) during Ottoman times.
-During the War of Independence Syros remained neutral and thousands of refugees ravaged by the Turks fled here.
-They brought their Orthodox religion with them and established a new settlement on a hill (Vrondado) and the port city of Ermoupolis.
-Ermoupolis became the naval, cultural and commercial centre of Greece after Independence.
-Today's catholic population of Syros is 40% and the Orthodox, 60%.
-City's neoclassical mansions and grand churches are testimonies to its former grandeur.
+During Middle Ages (476-1492), Syros was the only Greek island with entirely Roman Catholic population.
+This was result of conversions by the Franks who conquered the isle in 1207.
+This gave it the support of the French during Ottoman Empire times (1299-1919).
+During Greek War of Independence (1821-32) Syros remained neutral and thousands of refugees ravaged by the Ottoman Turks fled here.
+With them came the Orthodox religion and a new settlement was established (Vrondado) and also the port town Ermoupolis.

 Syros Island cruise terminal

 Cruise ships to Syros Island dock (anchor) at Ermoupoli - port town on the eastern coast.